Rufus Phillips: CIA and Army service (1952–1959)

-Conflict with French military
+Conflict with French military authorities

-In 1955 a bombing campaign began which targeted U.S. vehicles and a library in Saigon.
-CIA operative Lucien Conein was a housemate of Philips who discovered that the bombing was orchestrated by the French chief of staff of TRIM.
-Philips arrived home to find Conein slicing blocks of C-3 plastic explosive and attaching detonating cords to the thin slices.
-Philips asked if he could help, Conein put him to work making the small bombs but refused further help.
-Conein then drove around Saigon at night with his fiancee and threw the bombs in the yards of leading French officials.
-That night also saw Vietnamese police arrest junior French officers in a jeep with explosives and a list of American targets.
-The bombings of American assets stopped.
+In 1955, a bombing campaign targeted American vehicles and a United States Information Agency library in Saigon.
+Phillips' housemate, CIA officer Lucien Conein, discovered that the French chief of staff of TRIM had orchestrated the attacks.
+According to Phillips' memoir, he came home to find Conein slicing blocks of C-3 plastic explosive and attaching detonating cords; Conein then drove around Saigon at night and threw the devices into the yards of leading French officials.
+That same night, Vietnamese police arrested French officers in a jeep carrying explosives and a list of American targets.
+The bombings stopped.